1. Purpose of policy

 Implement/implementation: means the release and conduct of a survey of students.

-Official survey: means a survey which has been mandated by the University Executive, State or Federal authorities or a survey that is centrally implemented by the Strategic Information and Analysis Unit (SIAU).
+Official survey: means a survey which has been mandated by the University Executive, State or Federal authorities or a survey that is centrally implemented by the Insights and Analytics Unit.

 Protected period: means a time frame during which the implementation of non-official surveys may be restricted.
 The usual duration of a protected period extends from one week prior to the implementation of an official survey to two weeks after the release of the survey to students.